X16Community/faq/faq.md

 The system will store data on SDHC or SDXC memory cards.
 Older SD cards with less than 2GB may not be supported.

-In addition, the Gen-1 "Developer" system will include a Commodore compatible IEC port, to allow reading from a user-supplied Commodore 1541, 1571, or 1581 diskette drive.
+In addition, Developer Edition system will include a Commodore compatible IEC port, to allow reading from a user-supplied Commodore 1541, 1571, or 1581 diskette drive.